 The Library Research Awards program recognizes

-The awards, sponsored by the Monmouth University Library, will be presented as one winning award for each category – undergraduate ($250) and graduate ($250).
+The awards, sponsored by the Guggenheim Memorial Library, are presented as one winning award for each category – undergraduate ($250) and graduate ($250).

 Reference Desk: 732 571-3438